-Students who attend classes at Gowen Field are also under the purview of the Department of Defense policies and procedures.
+Students who attended classes at Gowen Field were also under the purview of the Department of Defense policies and procedures.
 While all Boise State community members receive any campus alert issued by Boise State, Gowen Field also utilizes its own email-based emergency alerting system known as Joint Operations Center (JOC) Advisories.
-To sign up to receive JOC Advisories, email ng.id.idarng.mbx.ngid-joc@mail.mil.
-When you send an email requesting to be signed up to receive JOC Advisories, include your name and information about your affiliation with Boise State.
+Students who were enrolled at Gowen were encouraged to sign up for JOC Advisories.

 The agency providing military security services to and regular patrol of the Gowen Field facility is the 124th Security Forces Squadron, located at 4474 S. DeHaviland Street, Gowen Field, phone number (208) 422-5366.
 The 124th has the power to detain, but not arrest, individuals.
 The local law enforcement agency servicing the Gowen Field campus and its adjacent public property is the Boise Police Department, phone number (208) 377-6790.
-During the first night of classes, students are briefed on procedures for reporting an incident as well as building safety.
 Crimes and other emergencies at this location should be reported to the Boise Police Department by dialing 9-1-1.
-They should also be reported to the Boise State Coordinator Yanice Kirkendall, phone number (208) 272-3758 or (208) 426-3499 at the Boise State/Gowen Field Office, Building # 521.
+They should also be reported to the Boise State Coordinator Laura Porter, lauraporter1@boisestate.edu or phone number (208) 426-5957.

-Comments, concerns, or questions about security at the Gowen Field facility should be communicated to the Boise State Coordinator Yanice Kirkendall, yanicekirkendall@boisestate.edu or phone number (208) 272-3758 or (208) 426-3499.
+Comments, concerns, or questions about security at the Gowen Field facility should be communicated to the Boise State Coordinator Laura Porter, lauraporter1@boisestate.edu or phone number (208) 426-5957.